cosmos/ibc/spec/app/ics-028-cross-chain-validation/data_structures.md

 [&uparrow; Back to Outline](#outline)

 - `ConsumerPortId = "consumer"` is the port ID the consumer CCV module is expected to bind to.
-- `consumerUnbondingPeriod: Duration"` is the unbonding period on the consumer chain.
+- `consumerUnbondingPeriod: Duration` is the unbonding period on the consumer chain.
+- `preCCV: Bool` is a flag indicating whether the consumer CCV module starts in pre-CCV state.
+  In pre-CCV state, the consumer CCV module MUST NOT pass validator updates to the underlying consensus engine.
 - `providerClient: Identifier` identifies the client of the provider chain (on the consumer chain) that the CCV channel is build upon.
 - `providerChannel: Identifier` identifies the consumer's channel end of the CCV channel.
 - `validatorSet: <string, CrossChainValidator>` is a mapping that stores the validators in the validator set of the consumer chain.
 Each validator is described by a `CrossChainValidator` data structure, which is defined as